Playing With History in One Act

 And thus begins my gender-bending play with history about a Presidential speech in 1979, but also about the confidence of a President, a nation in crisis and women in politics — Confidence (and The Speech).

 I started writing this play well before the election.
 I finished it after the election.
 The campaign and election of 2016 is infused in this play — and yet, this play was never supposed to be about that election.
 It was never supposed to be so… political.
 But everything is political now.
-Even political plays about something else have entirely new meaning.
+Even political plays about something else have entirely new meaning in light of the encroaching destruction of the American presidency.

 A new play always requires a lot of exploration and feedback with talented creative folks to get right.
 I love developing new work.
 It’s kind of one of my sweet spots.
 I like breaking ground and then building — sometimes re-building — new plays, musicals, films and television.
 It’s exciting to create something out of an idea.